 It is difficult to change without a realistic assessment of your current state.
-There is an old saying that the first step is admitting you have a problem.
+There is an old saying that the first step in recovery is admitting that you have a problem.
 Without a clear idea of where people are today, there is no way to successfully help them get somewhere else.
 Training can help people to appreciate where they are, and what they don’t know.
 Or as in the previous example, what they believe they know that simply isn’t true.

 If a client is interested, or even on the fence, I help them to think about small experiments they run.
 Perhaps a lunch and learn might wet the appetite for deeper training.
-Maybe they will try a training pilot with one team.
+I might also recommend a training pilot with one team.
 Or we might try “refresher” training for a team that is thrashing.